AckerlyXu/heima/articles/media-services/media-services-live-streaming-with-onprem-encoders.md

 1. Connect a video camera to a computer.
 Start and configure an on-premises live encoder that has a multi-bitrate RTMP or fragmented MP4 (Smooth Streaming) stream as output.
 For more information, see [Azure Media Services RTMP Support and Live Encoders](https://azure.microsoft.com/zh-cn/blog/azure-media-services-rtmp-support-and-live-encoders/).

     You can also perform this step after you create your channel.

-2. Create and start a Channel.
+2. Create and start a channel.

-3. Retrieve the Channel ingest URL.
+3. Retrieve the channel ingest URL.

     The live encoder uses the ingest URL to send the stream to the channel.
-4. Retrieve the Channel preview URL.
+4. Retrieve the channel preview URL.

     Use this URL to verify that your channel is properly receiving the live stream.
 5. Create a program.

     When you use the Azure portal, creating a program also creates an asset.